Recording Articles and Music Production Articles

 Contributors Wanted

-Are you a qualified/experienced recording engineer, mix engineer or mastering engineer?
-Or perhaps you have in-depth knowledge about music production?
-Are you an experienced music technology designer?
-Or perhaps you are a video producer?
-Would you be interested in helping musicians to build their skills and understanding by contributing demonstration videos, reviews, articles and tutorials to the Songstuff music library?
-We rely upon musicians, and people working within the music industry, being willing to contribute to our knowledge base.
+Are you a music producer, a skilled bass player, or an experienced songwriter?
+Perhaps you have in-depth knowledge as a top-line writer?
+Maybe you are a beat maker or studio engineer, or an expert music marketer?
+Would you be interested in helping musicians to build their skills and understanding by contributing demonstration videos, reviews, articles, and tutorials to the Songstuff music library?
+We rely upon musicians and people working within the music industry, who are willing to contribute to our knowledge base.

 As well as contributions to our music library, we feature contributions in our site blogs and social media portals.
 In particular, we add video contributions to the Songstuff Channel on YouTube.